qpakzk/qpakzk.github.io/_posts/2018-08-28-[Git] How to remove files from git repository permanently.md

 ---
 layout: post
-title: "[Git] How to remove files from git repository permanently"
+title: "[Git] How to remove files from git repository permanently (KR)"
 description: ""
 tags: [Git]
 redirect_from: